 Nonspecific cerebral depressants (eg, alcohol, sedatives, analgesics)

 Pathophysiology of Portosystemic Encephalopathy

 In portosystemic shunting, absorbed products that would otherwise be detoxified by the liver enter the systemic circulation and reach the brain, causing toxicity, particularly to the cerebral cortex.
 The substances causing brain toxicity are not precisely known.
 Ammonia, a product of protein digestion, is an important cause, but other factors (eg, alterations in cerebral benzodiazepine receptors and neurotransmission by gamma–aminobutyric acid [GABA]) may also contribute.
 Aromatic amino acid levels in serum are usually high and branched-chain levels are low, but these levels probably do not cause encephalopathy.

-Symptoms and signs of encephalopathy tend to develop in progressive stages (see Table: Clinical Stages of Portosystemic Encephalopathy).
+Symptoms and signs of encephalopathy tend to develop in progressive stages (see table ).

 Symptoms usually do not become apparent until brain function is moderately impaired.
 Constructional apraxia, in which patients cannot reproduce simple designs (eg, a star), develops early.
 Agitation and mania can develop but are uncommon.
-A characteristic flapping tremor (asterixis) is elicited when patients hold their arms outstretched with wrists dorsiflexed.
+Asterixis is a characteristic flapping tremor that is elicited when patients hold their arms outstretched with wrists dorsiflexed.
 Neurologic deficits are usually symmetric.
 Neurologic signs in coma usually reflect bilateral diffuse hemispheric dysfunction.
 Signs of brain stem dysfunction develop only in advanced coma, often during the hours or days before death.
 A musty, sweet breath odor (fetor hepaticus) can occur regardless of the stage of encephalopathy.